Wangyaxingmath/JPH-GBT-Model/README.md

 The codes are for implementing the paper "Join persistent homology (JPH)-based machine learning model for metalloprotein-ligand binding affinity prediction."

 ## Join persistent homology (JPH)
-Join Persistent Homology (JPH) employs a set of filtration functions to generate a multistage filtration for the join of the original simplicial complex and a specially designed test simplicial complex.
+Join Persistent Homology (JPH) employs a set of filtration functions to generate a multistage filtration for the join of the original simplicial complex and a specially-designed test simplicial complex.
 For instance, we consider four filtration functions on a pentagon K, where the specially designed test simplicial complex is regarded as {w1, w2, w1w2}.
 An illustration of this is shown in the figure below.

 ![F004](https://github.com/user-attachments/assets/dcce1405-f8bf-455d-b391-6eb5f1098722)